Creating & Maintaining a Relaxed Culture for Remote Teams

 Encourage the Use of Non-Work-Related Apps

-Humor is a plays a very big roll in Mailbird.
+Humor plays a very big roll in Mailbird.
 Not only during our Hackathons, when most of the team meets up and works side by side together.
 Also, when we are spread out over 5 continents we send each other fun messages and memes to make each other smile and motivated for the next day and week.

 Coordinate How You Work